Helping you grow closer to God

 Peter, John, James, a couple of fishermen, a crook – Matthew, a zealot, a couple of whackos, “Should we call down thunder on them, Lord?”
 I mean, “Guys, would you just cool it?”
 And you look at the guys that He chose – why?
 The wisdom of God.
 Who gets the credit when regular guys like us, ordinary people like us follow Christ, are redeemed, get transformed, and then change the world?
 God does.

 See, God is always working toward purposes that we rarely understand.
-But if we don’t understand the big plan of redemption and understand those are the purposes behind His wisdom, we will get lost.
+But if we don’t understand the big plan of redemption and understand that’s His purposes behind His wisdom, we will get lost.
 Can you imagine how much of a failure it looked like?

 Try to visualize yourself being there and you were a follower, you were Peter or one of the Marys and you cared and you loved Him and you thought He was the hope of the world and you’re looking up at a cross and He is hanging there and He is dying and He says, “It’s finished,” and He is dead!
 And you’re thinking, This is a fine mess You got us into!
 I left my home, I left my job, I have been ridiculed, I have been kicked out of the synagogue.
 And He’s dead.